Kylepurcell10/NetworkDesign/Phase_3_NetworkDesign/ReadMe.txt

 -To see the server side, hit the drop-down menu where it says “2.
 Python Debug console” and go to “1.
 Python Debug console”.
 -There the both the client's address and port number will be printed out along with the notification saying that the checksums and packets are ok.
 -The image received by the client should be the same as the one sent to the server.
-Note: In our case, the image turned into byte
+Note: In our case, the image turned into bytes